-To receive institutional recommendation for professional licensure, the graduate must successfully complete a one-year internship (Ed 682, School Leadership Performance Assessment) during the first year of employment as a building administrator.
+To receive institutional recommendation for professional licensure, the graduate must successfully complete a one-year performance assessment, determined by KSDE, during the first year of employment as a building administrator.

 Theory and Practice in Teaching (3)

 An advanced study of developmental psychology focusing on human developmental patterns and their behavioral implications from birth through adolescence.
 Emphasis is placed on learning and instructional theories and the application of such theory to the improvement of teaching, supervision, and building level administration.
 A primary objective for this first course in the sequence is to create a community of caring relationships in the newly formed cohort.
 Cooperative learning activities and groups working together to produce collective research projects are employed as means for achieving this objective.